bibek22/blog/content/programming/intro-to-python.md

 # but name_1st is okay!
 ```

       File "<ipython-input-10-092931d47764>", line 1
         1stName = "bibek"
               ^
     SyntaxError: invalid syntax

+Make habbit of reading the error message as early as you can.
+It helps you with a lot of trouble
+along the way.
+You don't need to fear them.
+Error messages in python are more friendly compared to
+other programming languages.
+When you're writing a program with complicated logic and structure,
+it's essential that you read the error message and know where the mistake lies.

+Presently, compiler is informing you that there is some syntax error and it points to the variable
+name as well.

 There are these words that are defined in the python language itself and have special meaning.
 They
 are reserved and you can't redefine them to something else.